ellysh/bash-programming-from-scratch/manuscript/answers.md

 1. Remove the existing symbolic link or file in the `~/.bashrc` path.

-2. Check the command line option passed to the script.
+2. Check the command-line option passed to the script.

 3. Depending on the option, create a symlink to the `.bashrc-home` or `.bashrc-work` file.